 The land is also defined as the traditional territories of the Cree, Dakota, Ojibway, Oji-Cree and homelands of the Metis.
 There are 14 First Nation communities in the geographical area of PMH.
 The First Nation communities of Ebb and Flow, Keeseekoowenin, O-Chi-Chak-O-Sipi and Skownan are signatory to Treaty#2 that was signed in 1871.
 Gambler First Nation, Pine Creek, Rolling River, Sapotaweyak Cree Nation, Tootinaowaziibeeng, Waywayseecappo and Wuskwi Siphik are signatory to Treaty #4 that was signed in 1874.
 The Dakota First Nation communities of Birdtail, Sioux Valley and Canupawakpa were not a part of the Numbered Treaties.
 However, they are recognized as having occupation of territories within Manitoba and have secured alliances and arrangements with the Crown.

-The region also has 15 Northern Affairs community councils and 32 Hutterite colonies/communities.
+The region also has 15 Northern Affairs Community Councils and 38 Hutterite colonies/communities.

-The population of the region as of 2018 was 170,899 around 12.9% of the Manitoba population.
-It is made up of 55 municipalities, which include the cities of Brandon and Dauphin.
-See PMH regional map.
+The population of the region as of 2023 is 168,876 around 12.6% of the Manitoba population.
+It is made up of 58 municipalities, which include the cities of Brandon and Dauphin.

 In Prairie Mountain Health region, there are 20 acute care (hospital) sites, 43 long term care (personal care home) sites, nine (9) transitional care sites.
 A transitional care site is defined as a site where the client/patient does not require 24-hour hour per day/7 day a week medical (Physician) supervision and/or intervention.

-There are also six Primary Health Care Centres, one Primary Care Centre (Swan River) and 38 Emergency Medical Service (EMS) ambulance facilities and one Orthopedic Rehabilitation Centre (Rivers) within the region.
+There are also seven (7) Primary Health Care Centres, and 38 Emergency Medical Service (EMS) ambulance facilities and one Orthopedic Rehabilitation Centre (Rivers) within the region.
 Community Health Services are also offered at sites throughout the region.
 Visit “our locations” and click on the community to see what services are available.

 The Region works alongside a number of affiliate (non-devolved) facilities of which the numbers are included above, by means of operating agreements, which include: